namratamore-nm/ameyinvent.github.io/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional, high-quality websites and applications.
+Hello!
+I'm Amey, a social innovator based in Pune, India who enjoys building things that impact the community.
+I develop exceptional products and deploy those in the community around.!